top of page

 he/him

 My name is Alex Llumiquinga.
 I was born in the country of Ecuador.
 As a teenager I left Ecuador, to travel around countries in Europe, the Middle East, and Australia performing traditional Andean music.
 I moved to the US in the year 2001.
 For many years I worked as a full time musician to support my growing family.
 A few years ago, I was given the opportunity to work for the LCSD as a bilingual tutor with K-2 students.
-Currently I work part-time for the Migrant Education Program and the Olalla Center as an OHP Outreach Coordinator.
-My job provides me the opportunity to have a direct connection to the Latinx and Migrant populations in Lincoln County.
+My current job provides me the opportunity to have a direct connection to the Latinx and Migrant populations in Lincoln County.
 I am committed to helping the community and being there when they need me.
 My goal is to make a difference in people's lives and empower them so they can be the change in the future.

 jessica_edited.jpg